ervanalb/FFedit/README.md

 You can do the same for the flags at the beginning of the command line by adding a `flags` section.

 FFedit builds the `all` target by default.
 You can specify a second command line argument to build a different target.
-You can also build with a different set of `flags` or `output` by specifying `-o` or `-f`.
+You can also build with a different set of `flags` or `output` by specifying `-f` or `-o`.
 This is useful for different output qualities or formats, for instance a quick draft render vs a final render.

-In order to splice the clips, you need to expand the files into more verbose forms:
+In order to trim the videos, you need to expand the clip into more verbose form:
 ```yaml
 all:
   - clip: